zeidlos/hamclock-docker/README.md

 ### Install/Usage
 #### Docker (Hard mode)
-1. Check out this repository
+1. Check out this repository and change into it
-2. Inside the repository, run `docker build -t hamclock .`
+2. Copy the `config_example.yaml` to `config.yaml` and edit to your liking
-3. Run Hamclock using `docker run --rm --name -d -it -p 8081:8081 -p 8080:8080 hamclock`
+3. Inside the repository, run `docker build -t hamclock .`
-4. Quickly open [http://localhost:8081](http://localhost:8081) and set up hamclock
+4. Run Hamclock using `docker run --rm --name hamclock -d -it -p 8081:8081 -p 8080:8080  --env-file config.yaml hamclock`
 5. Enjoy WB0OEW's hard work
 6. To stop Hamclock, run `docker stop hamclock`

 #### Docker Compose (Easy mode)
-1. Check out this repository
+1. Check out this repository and change into it
-2. Inside the repository, run `docker-compose up -d`
+2. Copy the `config_example.yaml` to `config.yaml` and edit to your liking
-3. Quickly open [http://localhost:8081](http://localhost:8081) and set up hamclock
+3. Inside the repository, run `docker-compose up -d`
 4. Enjoy WB0OEW's hard work
 5. To stop Hamclock, simply run `docker-compose down`